Pregnancy center director authors pro-life curriculum

 As executive director of the Alpha Omega Center, Sarah Bowen oversees pregnancy resource locations in New Castle, Slippery Rock and Sandy Lake.

-“We’ve had churches from all over the nation picking it up and running with it,” Bowen said, adding that it has been endorsed by the National Institute for Family and Life Advocacy, Heartbeat International, Passion Life (according to its website, a “prolife global missions partner to missionaries and indigenous Christian leaders, where the plague of abortion, infanticide and gendercide is especially concentrated) and the Institute for Faith and Freedom (formerly the Center for Vision and Values) at Grove City College.
+“We’ve had churches from all over the nation picking it up and running with it,” Bowen said, adding that it has been endorsed by the National Institute for Family and Life Advocacy, Heartbeat International, Passion Life and the Institute for Faith and Freedom (formerly the Center for Vision and Values) at Grove City College.

 Bowen writes that “the church is the answer to the issue of abortion,” but says that such an approach does not downplay efforts to push for pro-life legislation.